captn3m0/talks/webpayments/index.md

 - Installing a payment app is clunky, maybe we can just install the service-worker directly.
 - Lots of work happening towards standardization of non-card payments (such as SEPA, Tokenized Cards, credit-transfer).
+- Getting the drafts published as a W3C recommendation

 ---